michaelgraemeshort/michaelgraemeshort.github.io/_posts/2022-08-16-decorators.md

 ---
 layout: post
-title: Decorators in Python
+title: Building Decorators in Python
-subtitle: A different perspective
+subtitle: Nested functions ahoy
 ---

+Decorators.
+Weird, right?
+Why do I need nested functions?
+How many nested functions do I need?
+How do I know which parameters to assign to each?

+It's easy.
+There are two things to understand.

+**The First Thing**

-A decorator looks like this:
+A decorator is just syntactic sugar.
+This

 ```python
 @double